The History of Candy Corn: A Halloween Candy Favorite

 - When the Goelitz Confectionery Company first produced candy corn, it was called "Chicken Feed."
 The boxes were illustrated with a colorful rooster logo and a tag line that read: "Something worth crowing for."

 - You don't have to wait for Halloween to indulge in the mellow creme candies -- celebrate National Candy Corn Day on October 30.

-- According to the National Confectioners Association, more than 35 million pounds (or nine billion pieces) of candy corn will be produced this year.
+- According to the National Confectioners Association, more than 35 million pounds (or 9 billion pieces) of candy corn will be produced this year.

-- Candy corn is one of the healthier candies of the Halloween season.
+- Candy corn is one of the better-for-you candies of the Halloween season.
 It contains roughly 28 grams of sugar and only 140 calories per heaping handful -- and it's fat free!

 - In 1950, the price of candy corn was just 25 cents per pound.

-- In honor of their Goelitz roots, Jelly Belly developed a candy corn-flavor jelly bean.
+- In honor of its Goelitz roots, Jelly Belly developed a candy corn-flavor jelly bean.

-- Once opened, store candy corn covered and away from heat and light at room temperature; it should last approximately three to six months.
-If unopened, the packaged candy corn will last about nine months.
+- Once the package is opened, store candy corn covered and away from heat and light at room temperature; it should last three to six months.
+If unopened, packaged candy corn will last about nine months.

 Creative Ways to Display Candy Corn

 Tempt your guests and ghouls with piles of candy corn in a coordinated Halloween container -- just wrap ribbon around a glass bowl and add one of our downloadable tags.
 Print the candy label designs, available below, onto white paper; trim with a ruler and crafts knife, or use a paper cutter.
 Cut a length of ribbon or decorative paper long enough to fit around the candy dish with enough extra to overlap ends.
 Wrap the ribbon or paper around the candy dish and secure.
 Attach a candy label to the ribbon or paper.